sindresorhus/quora-unblocker/readme.md

 # <img src="icon.png" width="30"> Quora Unblocker

-> Chrome/Opera extension - Removes the login requirement and any nagging about it
+> Chrome extension - Removes the login requirement and any nagging about it

 ![](screenshot.png)